greg3d/forwrd-home-assignment/README.md

 - Support add a new user functionality - onClick on the plus button on the top a click on the plus button should render a new row above the existing rows (newly added row would be first), it's field values would be empty (a placeholder of the input name should be shown inside each input when empty)
-- Render how many users in total are currently on the list (how many rows) - show number in parentesis near the Users List title
+- Render how many users in total are currently on the visible (how many rows) - show number in parentesis near the Users List title

 - **Validation and Error management:**